varshantdhar/varshantdhar.github.io/_posts/2023-03-11-squeeze-and-excitation.markdown

 where $\tilde{X} = [\tilde{x_1},\tilde{x_2},\cdots,\tilde{x_c}]$ and $F_{scale}(u_c, s_c)$ refers to the channel-wise multiplication between the scalar $s_c$ and the feature map $u_c \in \mathbb{R}^{H \times W}$.

 Note, the excitation operator maps the input-specific descriptor $z$ to a set of channel weights.
-In this regard, SE blocks intrinsically introduce dynamics conditioned on the input, which can be regarded as a self0attention function on channels whose relationships are not confined to the local receptive field the convolution filters are repsonsive to.
+In this regard, SE blocks intrinsically introduce dynamics conditioned on the input, which can be regarded as a self-attention function on channels whose relationships are not confined to the local receptive field the convolution filters are repsonsive to.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/squeeze-and-excitation-blocks/seblocks.png)